ParcelManagment/mobile-app/README.md

 ## Usage

 - Register or log in to the application using your credentials.
-- After logging in, you can manage your parcels, track their current status, and get updates.
+- Tap the location icon at the bottom-right of the home screen manage your parcels, track their current status, and get updates.
-- Tap the chat icon at the bottom-right of the home screen to access support or customer service.
+- Tap the chat icon at the bottom-left of the home screen to access support or customer service.

 ## Screenshots